 Mod.
-No. Date Description of Modifications 01 2/14/2024 Revised Submission Deadline for Concept Paper on cover page.
-Inserted additional information in Section I.E Technical Categories of nterest 02 4/19/2024 Inserted certain deadlines, including the deadlines for submitting questions and Full Applications, see Cover Page and Required Documents Checklist.
+No. Date Description of Modifications 01 2/14/2024 Revised Submission Deadline for Concept Papers on cover page.
+02 4/19/2024 Inserted certain deadlines, including the deadlines for submitting questions and Full Applications, see Cover Page and Required Documents Checklist.
 Revised the Required Documents Checklist and Sections IV.D and IV.E of the FOA to provide guidance on required application forms and the content and form of Full Applications and Replies to Reviewer Comments.
-Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE ( https://arpa-e-foa.energy.gov).
+Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).
 Inserted criteria that ARPA-E will use to evaluate Full Applications, see Section V.A.2 of the FOA.
 Inserted criteria that ARPA-E will use to evaluate Replies to Reviewer Comments in Section V.A.3 of the FOA.
 Inserted information on the anticipated announcement and award dates, see Section V.C of the FOA.
 Inserted information concerning Full Application Notifications, see Section VI.A.3 of the FOA.
 Inserted Reporting Requirements, see Section VI.C of the FOA.